 The master presentation for The Demo Deck is found at the following slideshow URL:

-One consequence of this modular design of the demo deck is that each sub-category can be opened and viewed as an independent slideshow presentation, or mini-deck.
+One consequence of this modular design of the demo deck is that each topic can be opened and viewed as an independent slideshow presentation, or mini-deck.

-For example, to present the image-magic designs as an independent mini-deck, simply identify the image-magic category as a query parameter on the standard slideshow URL, for example:
+For example, to present the widgets topic as an independent mini-deck, simply identify the widgets as a query parameter on the standard slideshow URL, for example:

-This exact same approach can be used to present any of the sub-categories as an independent mini-deck.
+This exact same approach can be used to present any of distinct topics as an independent mini-deck.